5 Reasons to Use CBD for Your Aging Dog

 Choose Broad-Spectrum CBD Oil

 Okoa Pet “Happy-Go-Puppy” Joint Chews are formulated with our proprietary, organic, broad-spectrum hemp with naturally occurring CBD, CBG, CBC, and CBN.
 We pair the hemp with premium, proven ingredients such as green-lipped mussel and wild New Zealand roe oil to create a clean, all-natural, and uniquely effective supplement.
-“Happy-Go-Puppy” Joint Chews are THC-free and don’t contain any synthetic or artificial ingredients.
+“Happy-Go-Puppy” Joint Chews are THC-free and don’t contain any artificial ingredients.